Akshay Mestry

-I currently work as an Adjunct at National Louis University.
-Before getting into academia, I worked as an AI Engineering Lead.
-This small corner on the internet is my space to explore and share my experiences in software development through means of storytelling.
+Hi, I'm Akshay, an educator, engineer, and currently a CS Adjunct Faculty at National Louis University.
+Before getting into academia, I worked at consulting firms, corporate product companies, and a startup.
+This small corner on the internet is my space to explore and share my experiences in software engineering through storytelling.

-I also have a special interest in natural language processing and reinforcement learning, so there's that to share too.
+I currently live in Chicago.
+I got my Master's in AI from DePaul University in 2025.
+I also have a special interest in natural language processing and reinforcement learning.

-Funny enough, I accidentally got started into it and I don't know why; I bloody loved it.
-It was, and still is, a personal reminder to share my struggles and achievements with everyone, breaking down cultural and digital barriers and inviting collaboration across disciplines and borders.
+I accidentally got started on it, and I don't know why; I bloody loved it.
+Doing open source was, and still is, a personal reminder to share my struggles and achievements/learnings with everyone and invite collaboration across various disciplines.

-My belief in this "open-ness" has led me to contribute to and work at some amazing research labs and projects under the guidance of some super-duper talented people in the industry.
+Fortunately, this naive belief in sharing has led me to contribute to and work at some amazing research labs and projects under the guidance of some super-duper talented people in the industry.

 Contributed at